 Whether you want it or not, climbing Kilimanjaro comes with some risks and it is VERY MUCH recommended you get insurance in advance.
 Most of the tour companies do not cover any costs if you feel bad on the mountain; you will have to pay for any incurred expenses out of your own pocket.
 In case something goes wrong, your insurance company will cover all costs including the transportation costs (the helicopter from the mountain to the hospital alone is US $2,000).

 If you are not sure which company to use, I can wholeheartedly recommend World Nomads.
 You can calculate the trekking insurance here (the coverage they provide is for hiking to up to 6,000 m, which is just perfect for what we need!).

 You will be surprised!
 There is actually a 3G connection in some points (not everywhere, though).

-If you really want to check your email and post some pictures on Instagram, just follow the porters, they usually hang out in the place with reception, they know places. 🙂
+If you really want to check your email and post some pictures on Instagram, just follow the porters, they usually hang out in the place with reception, they know the spots. 🙂

-But I, of course, would recommend to completely unplug for these days and enjoy nature, this is what I did and it was awesome!
+But I, of course, would recommend completely unplugging for these days and enjoy nature, that is what I did and it was awesome!

 Charging your electronic devices while trekking on Kilimanjaro